Skip to Content

-Last updated: May 26, 2026
+Last updated: June 26, 2026

 Every number in a racing form means something — but not all of them matter equally.
-Beginners often focus on finish position and final time.
+Beginners focus on finish position and final time.
 Experienced horseplayers know the real story is in a handful of key signals: speed figures, class level, pace, trainer stats, and equipment changes.
-Once you know what to look for, a racing form stops being confusing and starts becoming the most useful tool in racing.
+Once you know what to look for, a racing form stops being confusing and starts being the most useful tool in racing.

 What Is a Racing Form?

 A racing form — more precisely called “past performances” — is a standardized record of a horse’s recent race history.
-For each race, it shows where the horse ran, the distance and surface, the class of race, the weight carried, the horse’s position at each timing call during the race, the final time, and a speed figure comparing that performance to other races.
+For each race it shows where the horse ran, the distance and surface, the class of race, the weight carried, the horse’s position at each timing call during the race, the final time, and a speed figure comparing that performance to other races.

 Daily Racing Form (DRF) publishes the most detailed and widely used past performances in American racing, and their Beyer Speed Figures have been the industry standard for decades.
 Equibase — owned by the tracks themselves — publishes free past performances that are nearly as complete.
 Both formats contain essentially the same information; the layout and proprietary speed figures differ.